Why early acoustic input matters for UK data centres

 Authors

-View bioThe UK government is prioritising planning reforms recognising data centres as critical national infrastructure and AI as a key economic growth strategy.
-London is Europe's largest data centre market, hosting 514 centres, and it is envisaged that data centre power consumption in the UK will increase six-fold within the next ten years.
+View bioThe UK government will release its Autumn budget at the end of November.
+Given the government's previous statements on priorities, data centres being designated as a national infrastructure, and AI continuing to be each nation's key economic growth strategy, we can expect increased funding in this sector alongside the recently changed planning reforms.
+London is Europe's largest data centre market, hosting over 514 data centres.
+It is predicted that data centre power consumption in the UK will increase sixfold within the next ten years.

 Setting appropriate design noise limits

-Early site selection tools do not often consider this, which means that a data centre design could comply with noise limits in one neighbourhood, but it is not guaranteed to comply with others.
+Early site selection tools do not consider this, which means that a data centre design could comply with noise limits in one neighbourhood, but it is not guaranteed to comply with those in others.

 Optimising site layouts

 For example, we recently assessed the feasibility of a 40MW data centre, reviewing different system approaches and plant configurations in close collaboration between the mechanical, electrical, and client teams.
-The proposed solutions addressed potential site concerns by the local planning authority of noise impacts on adjoining properties while providing efficient solutions delivering the required levels of resilience.
+The proposed solutions addressed potential site concerns raised by the local planning authority regarding noise impacts on adjoining properties, while providing efficient solutions that deliver the required levels of resilience.

 Assessing noise holistically

-In our experience, assessing the accumulative noise impact of all sound sources within a campus needs to be considered holistically.
-For example, while a single data centre may be designed to marginally comply with noise-limiting criteria, then any expansion of a campus needs to be much quieter to avoid exceeding limits.
+In our experience, assessing the cumulative noise impact of all sound sources within a campus requires a holistic approach.
+For example, while a single data centre may be designed to marginally comply with noise-limiting criteria, any expansion of a campus must be significantly quieter to avoid exceeding the limits.
 However, this can invariably mean that envisaged capacity increases cannot be realised.

-Cundall recently led a multi-disciplinary engineering design programme for a data centre campus in central London.
-We assessed various site configurations using acoustic modelling and Computational Fluid Dynamics to optimise the design for noise limits and balance acoustic performance with heat rejection.
+We recently led a multi-disciplinary engineering design programme for a data centre campus in central London.
+We assessed various site configurations using acoustic modelling and computational fluid dynamics to optimise the design for noise limits and balance acoustic performance with heat rejection.
 The findings led to the development of a canopy lid and reduced fan speed to prevent waste heat from recirculating back into the data centre once it had been expelled.
 This approach reduced cooling energy requirements and ensured compliance with noise regulations, supporting sustainable operations and reducing the ecological footprint while maintaining optimal acoustic performance.